agriyakhetarpal/hugo-twitter-timeline/README.md

 assuming that the shortcode is saved as `twitter-timeline.html` in your Hugo theme's `layouts/shortcodes` directory.

-# License
+## License

 This project is licensed under the [MIT License](LICENSE).

-# Footnotes
+## Footnotes

-Feel free to use it across your projects and star this repository.
+Please feel free to use it across your projects and star this repository.
 If you have any questions or suggestions, please feel free to open an issue or a pull request.